e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week8/monday.md

 - No blockers.

 ### What will you work on today?
+- I will submit my part of our Team Status video to Farheen.
 - I will complete my work for other classes so that I can complete my current task for this project either tomorrow or Wednesday.

 ### How close are we to hitting our sprint goals?